jonperron/python-navitia-client/README.md

 # navitia-client

-This repository provides A Python client to use [navitia.io APIs](https://doc.navitia.io).
+This repository provides a unofficial Python wrapper to use [navitia.io APIs](https://doc.navitia.io).

 ##  Pre-requisites